This information explains how to shower using 4% chlorhexidine gluconate (CHG) solution.

 CHG solution is a skin cleanser that keeps working after you use it.

 CHG is a strong antiseptic (liquid used to kill germs and bacteria).
 You can buy CHG solution at your local pharmacy or online.

 Showering with 4% CHG solution helps lower your risk of infection.
 You may need to use 4% CHG solution:

 - Every day while your central venous catheter (CVC) is in place.

-- Before and after your surgery or procedure.
+- Before your surgery or procedure.

 - If you’re in the Intensive Care Unit (ICU).

 - If you’re getting a stem cell transplant.

 - If you have a blood or lymphatic system cancer (such as leukemia, lymphoma, or myeloma).

 - Do not use 4% CHG solution if you’re allergic to CHG or any other ingredients.